Table of Contents

 Getting Data Usage from Customer Devices into Sonar

 When it comes to bringing Usage Data into Sonar there are a variety of methods that may be applied.
 More than one method may be applied at the same time to aggregate all data.
 A brief summary of each method, as well as links to that methods setup, are available below:

 Netflow data from any inline device capable of producing this data is added into Sonar accounts based on the Src.
 IPs and Dst.
-IPs being assigned to a device on an account or to the account itself.
+IPs are assigned to a device on an account or to the account itself.

-When a RADIUS session is terminated, usage data from the radacct tables in your RADIUS server is transferred to any any accounts where that RADIUS username is stored.
+When a RADIUS session is terminated, usage data from the radacct tables in your RADIUS server is transferred to any accounts where that RADIUS username is stored.